-- 1. Undertake a disability audit-see Disability Equality Scheme - 2.
+- 1. Undertake a disability audit - 2.
 As a result of the audit: - write an action plan which includes targets, annually - make the policy and targets known to all teaching and ancillary staff, pupils and parents - monitor the success of the plan - review the Plan annually with staff and governors - 3.
-The Governing Body will review annually how targets have been met (and what impact they have had on the achievements of pupils with disabilities). - 4.
-The school will hold an annual review to monitor and further develop good practice see Disability Equality Scheme.
+The Governing Board will review annually how targets have been met (and what impact they have had on the achievements of pupils with disabilities). - 4.
+The school will hold an annual review to monitor and further develop good practice